The Easy Lap Trick: Your Guide to Maintaining Weight Without Obsessing Over Calories

 If seeking a more intense and energetic way of burning calories, trying out a spin or cycling class can be a fun alternative to traditional biking.
 These group classes are typically lively and include motivation and encouragement from the instructor.

-If the camaraderie of group activity is motivating, then cycling or spinning could be how to maintain weight without counting calories.
+If the camaraderie of group activity is motivating, then cycling or spinning could be helpful in maintaining weight without counting calories.
 While racing to the invisible finish line during one of these classes, calories burned will far exceed many other activities performed in the same amount of time.
-So it’s suffice to say, cycling 1 hour a day for weight loss and weight maintenance is tried and true.
+It’s safe to affirm that cycling 1 hour a day for weight loss and weight maintenance is a proven method.

 Two women on their bicycles in the middle of a park where one is wearing a green shirt and a helmet and the other is wearing a purple and black tank top.

-Eating Tips on How to Maintain Weight Without Counting Calories
+Eating Tips on Maintaining Weight Without Counting Calories

 All the activities touched on above are excellent alternatives to counting calories, but sometimes, the extra movement alone is not enough to curb weight gain.